marcinus/ssh-junction/design/input-files.md

 TODO: what's the best, industry-standard YAML format for this kind of data?

-So there is some data associated with a label which is important (it is a name of a tree level) Should this be stored as a property with a name "name", or should this just be the key in the dictionary?
+So there is some data associated with a label which is important (it is a name of a tree level)
+- Should this be stored as a property with a name "name", or should this just be the key in the dictionary?
-Can numbers be keys in the dictionaries?
+- Can numbers be keys in the dictionaries?
+Answer: yes

-This is a very simple matter but one should decide on a convention and be consistent.
+*This is a very simple matter but one should decide on a convention and be consistent.*
-It is important when there is metadata associated with the container - then it's hard to distinguish a subgroup from the metadata, and sometimes there may be more complex metadata associated. ut what if there is no metadata associated?
+It is important when there is metadata associated with the container - then it's hard to distinguish a subgroup from the metadata, and sometimes there may be more complex metadata associated.

+What if there is no metadata associated?
 So there is a container object explicitly containing only data?

 Preferably: create a container whenever possible and then have items as data